 Inter rater reliability If you want to obtain inter-rater reliability measures for dichotomous ratings, by more than two raters, but not all raters rated all items, Fleiss and Cuzick (1979) will be the referece you’ll find.
 For example, we asked researchers which model they consider a process model (dichotomous rating), and we asked about 60 researchers (more than two rater), of whom not everyone was familiar with every model (not all raters rated all items).
 They proposed a measure between […]

-In R’s default rounding function round() odd numbers ending with .5 are rounded up (from 1.5 to 2), but even numbers are rounded down (from 2.5 to 2 not to 3).
-This is compliant with a norm on rounding as outlined in the R documentation.
-I need to round 2.5 to 3 nevertheless in order to break an otherwise infinite loop in my iterative parameter approximation.
-Here is a solution I found on Stock Overflow who had it from statistically […]
+In R’s default round() functions, odd numbers ending with .5 are rounded up (1.5 becomes 2), but even numbers are rounded down (2.5 becomes 2, rather than 3).
+This is compliant with a norm on rounding as outlined in the R documentation, but sometimes inconvenient.